-A thin layer of fish clay tells the story about how the dinosaurs went extinct and half of all Earth’s species were wiped out 66 million years ago when an asteroid hit Earth.
+A thin layer of fish clay tells the story of how the dinosaurs went extinct and half of all Earth’s species were wiped out 66 million years ago when an asteroid hit Earth.

-But the beautiful nature of the Stevns Klints also contain a host of other stories and experiences.
+But the beautiful nature of the Stevns Klints also contains a host of other stories and experiences.

 Learn more about the dramatic landscape and history of Stevns Klint here.